-For Tokyo students: One of the study programs must be selected (required).
+For Tokyo students: One of the study programs (excluding Creating Value Program) must be required .

 1.2 Application procedures

 Students who wish to take one of the programs must submit an application to Kyoumu by mid-April for those enrolled in April and by mid-October for those in October.
 Application must be approved at a faculty meeting.
 Decision will be made after screening the application.
 Applicants may be asked to take a written or an oral examination depending on a program, if necessary.
 Details are explained at the orientation and/or before screening.